smeisler/Meisler_ReadingFA_Associations/README.md

 ## Step 2: Run TractSeg segmentation
 - Download the `code/TractSeg` folder to your BIDS code folder.

+## Setp 3: Perform Tractometry and Compare Cohort Characteristics
+Download `HBN_query.ipynb` to your BIDS code directory, open it, and follow the directions in the notebook.
+This is mainly tailored towards analyzing HBN data but can be adapted to look at other data.

+## Questions?
+Feel free to either open an issue in this repository or email Steven Meisler (smeisler@g.harvard.edu) with any problems, suggestions, or anything else!

 ## Extra documentation
 - Healthy Brain Network Data Portal (http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/index.html)
 - TractSeg Website (https://github.com/MIC-DKFZ/TractSeg)